maniospas/smoll/docs/std.md

 *Defined in: std/core/array.s line 28*

 Allocates an empty buffer and zero-initializes it.
 This is stable with regards to pointers, as it never reallocates an allocation.
-For convenience for usage within loops, allocation of the same size only zero-initializes the buffer.
-If a different size is given, and the buffer is non-empty, this fails.
 Consider freeing the buffer first with `del buffer` to allocate again, or use 'buffer.resize new_size' once a first non-zero allocation has been made.
 This version allocates a buffer of ONE element, which can be used for stable indirection.

 ```rust
 alloc(edit any[]) -> (edit any[])
 ```
+Level of abstraction:

-Levels of abstraction: 1 to 4 (0 are builtins or raw C code, 1 calls those, etc.)
+0 to 4 (0 are builtins or raw C code, 1 calls those, etc.)

 Potential errors: